External Competitions

 The Melbourne University Law Students’ Society (MULSS) offers students a chance to gain further experience by competing in external competitions in Melbourne, interstate, and overseas.
 External competitions are a great chance to compete against and meet students from other top law schools.
 The MULSS will cover teams’ registration costs for approved events.
 Unless otherwise specified, teams will be required to pay for their own flights, accommodation, and other associated expenses.

-If you have any queries, please email the External Competitions Directors, Fatima Mohamed and Vedanth Shah, at externalcompetitions@mulss.com.
+If you have any queries, please email the External Competitions Directors, Clarita Youkanna and Tom Bonwick-Fyfe, at externalcompetitions@mulss.com.
 Calls for applications for the competitions will be announced on the MULSS Competitions Facebook page (for MLS students only) and on this webpage.

 This page will continued to be updated with new competitions and as more information becomes available.